 Fry in Batches: Don’t overcrowd the pan—this helps them cook evenly and stay crispy.

-Also, If there are gaps in your breading or you handled the sticks too roughly during coating, the breading won’t adhere well.
-Use the wet-hand, dry-hand method (one hand for wet batter, one for dry), press the breadcrumbs firmly, and allow the coating to rest in the fridge briefly before frying so it sets.
+Use the wet-hand, dry-hand method (one hand for wet batter, one for dry).
+Press the breadcrumbs firmly, and allow the coating to rest in the fridge briefly before frying so it sets.

 Hot Honey mozzarella sticks